My Account

 2. Skills-based CV format

-Skills-based or functional CV emphasises your core skills and abilities rather than your work history.
+Skills-based or functional CV highlights your core skills and abilities instead of work history.
 Recruiters often dislike this format because it lacks the clear, organised work timeline they expect.
 Additionally, it may not be compatible with older ATS systems.

 However, it’s a format that will work perfectly for you in some scenarios:

-This format begins with a personal statement followed by a key skills section, where both soft and hard skills are elaborated upon.
-Below this, you briefly list your work experience, education, and other relevant sections such as language skills.
-Let’s have a look at how this CV format looks in practice:
+This CV format starts with a personal statement followed by a key skills section, where both soft and hard skills are detailed.
+Below this, you briefly outline your work experience, education, and other relevant sections such as language skills.

 📝 CV format template: skills-based CV